 Important Safety Information

-Parkinsonism in Patients with Huntington’s Disease: AUSTEDO® may cause parkinsonism in patients with Huntington’s disease.
+Parkinsonism: AUSTEDO may cause parkinsonism in patients with Huntington’s disease or tardive dyskinesia.
+Parkinsonism has also been observed with other VMAT2 inhibitors.
 The risk of parkinsonism may be increased by concomitant use of dopamine antagonists or antipsychotics.
-If a patient develops parkinsonism, the AUSTEDO® dose should be reduced; some patients may require discontinuation of therapy.
+If a patient develops parkinsonism, the AUSTEDO dose should be reduced; some patients may require discontinuation of therapy.

 Binding to Melanin-Containing Tissues: Deutetrabenazine or its metabolites bind to melanin-containing tissues and could accumulate in these tissues over time.
 Prescribers should be aware of the possibility of long-term ophthalmologic effects.